 Yvonne Elliott, Executive Aide, holds an A.S.
 Degree in Secretarial Science from Chattanooga State Community College.
 She joined the CPM staff in August 2010.
 Previously, she was secretary in the MTSU General Education Department and Confucius Institute.
 Her responsibilities at the Center include managing office operations and providing administrative support to the Director and other staff.
 Mrs. Elliott was awarded the IAAP Certified Professional Secretary rating in 2008 and received recognition for the MTSU Secretarial/Clerical Staff Quarterly Award for Exemplary Performance in 2014.
 She is very active with the Alzheimer's Association.

 Olivia Beaudry, Assistant Archivist, holds a M.A. in Public History (archival management) from Middle Tennessee State University and a B.A. in History with a minor in Communications from Worcester State University in Worcester, Massachusetts.
 Olivia first joined the Center for Popular Music as a graduate assistant in August 2013.
 Olivia assists the CPM Coordinator – Archivist with processing and maintenance of special collections.
 Assists the CPM Librarian with cataloging of books, sheet music, sound recordings and other items as needed.
 Provides reference services to students and other researchers locally and remotely.
 Her personal research interests include country music history, especially the mid- to late-twentieth century outlaw movement and southern rock, as well as fan’s interaction and experiences with music in general.
-Olivia is a member of Society of American Archivists, National Council on Public History, and the Inter-Museum Council of Nashville.
+Olivia is a Certified Archivist and a member of The Academy of Certified Archivists, Society of American Archivists, National Council on Public History, and the Inter-Museum Council of Nashville.

 Stephanie Koroll, Library Assistant 2, holds a B.S. in Psychology from Austen Peay State University in Clarksville, Tennessee.
 She is currently enrolled in an MLIS program at Valdosta State University in Georgia.
 Stephanie worked at the Maury County Public Library for over 3 years providing reference and cataloging services before joining the staff at the Center for Popular Music in 2017.
 She is a member of the Tennessee Library Association and the American Library Association.